 “What?”
 Oliver asks.
-Before, with his heavy framed glasses and grandpa demeanor, all he needed was to be hard of hearing to top off the geriatric look.
-He’s now Walter Matthau.
+Before, with his heavy frame glasses and grandpa demeanor, all he needed was to be hard of hearing to top off the geriatric look.
+He’s now Walter Matthau, every bit fourteen going on seventy.
 “What was that?”

-Heat radiates off the metal siding roof just above our heads, searing our hair and humming in our ears.
+Just above out heads heat radiates off the metal siding roof, searing our hair and humming in our ears.
 Oliver’s opened the porthole windows at either end of the attic and placed fans to pull in the July air, but it doesn’t help.
-The fan’s fluttering ribbons only taunt us.
+The fans’ fluttering ribbons only taunt us.

 “Make sure it doesn’t touch the ground,” He tells me, being careful with his end of what looks like 25ft of steel cable.
 “Hang your side from the rafter above you, on the nail.”

 Beads of sweat burn my eyes and run down my neck, soaking my shirt and bra.
 I find the nail through a blurry, stinging haze.
 “What is this thing again?”